Llanegryn

 Object Type: Baptismal Font1

-Church Patron Saints: St. Mary the Virgin & St. Egryn
+Church Patron Saint(s): St. Mary the Virgin & St. Egryn

-Church Location: Llanegryn, Tywyn LL36 9SR, UK
+Church Address: Llanegryn, Tywyn LL36 9SR, UK

 Directions to Site: Located off (NE) the A493, 6 km NE of Tywyn, 27 km SW of Dolgellau, in the Snowdonia National Park